Showing posts with label #indycar. Show all posts

 From horse race to horsepower on Pennsylvania Avenue: a reminder that America's story is one of relentless acceleration - biological to mechanical, agrarian to industrial, past to future - always chasing the next horizon at ever-greater velocity.
 Whether the Freedom 250 ultimately thunders down the avenue or settles into committee purgatory, the metaphor holds: progress doesn't trot; it races.

-With this title and information, ... notes from The EDJE author Edmund Jenks, decided to create an SUNO AI generated song with the chorus and title of :
+With this title and information, ... notes from The EDJE author Edmund Jenks, decided to create an SUNO AI generated song from this posting with the chorus and title of :

 LYRICS